About

 RADICAL BREAKTHROUGH

-RADICAL is an EU-funded research project to develop a brand-new way of detecting atmospheric radicals in real-time.
-This will be a small, low-cost electronic sensor that will ‘sniff’ out short-lived radicals such as hydroxyl and nitrate, which play a key intermediary role in day- and night-time air quality.
+We have developed a small, low-cost electronic sensor that ‘sniffs’ out short-lived radicals such as hydroxyl which plays a key intermediary role in day-time air quality.

 Read more on our blog: What is an electronic nose? by Professor Justin Holmes